Usability Evaluation

 © Interaction Design Foundation, CC BY-SA 4.0

 Cognitive walkthroughs are when experts pretend to be users.
-They go through the interface one step at a time to find any problems with how easy it is to use.
+They go through the interface one step at a time to find any problems with how user-friendly it is.

 An example of a cognitive walkthrough is when a team of UX specialists, engineers, and experts evaluate a new mobile app: